 - Orientation: Interpreting the information to evaluate and formulate options.

 - Decision: Analyzing the options, making a decision

 - Action: Executing the decision

 The competitor who can consistently navigate Boyd’s Loop faster than its rivals gains a sustainable market advantage.
-By the time the slower adversary reacts, the faster one is doing something different, and the action becomes ineffective.
+When the slower adversary reacts, the faster one does something different, and the action becomes ineffective.
 With each cycle, the slower competitor’s action causes them to fall further and further behind.

 The OODA loop demonstrates that strategy is never static.
 Leading-edge companies understand that they must build an organization with fast response times to serve customers and preempt competitors to grow profitably.

-Want to out-think and out-execute the competition in the air, on the ground, in combat, or business?
-Want to test out new ideas, get feedback from your customers, adjust your product accordingly, and launch a new version — before your competition even senses the opportunity?
+Do you want to out-think and out-execute the competition in the air, on the ground, in combat, or in business?
+Want to test out new ideas, get customer feedback, adjust your product accordingly, and launch a new version — before your competition even senses the opportunity?
 Then learn how to make the OODA loop the centerpiece of your strategy process.